 - 12. For the sub-programme on Resource Efficiency, this session was chaired by the Chair of the Committee of Permanent Representatives, H.E.
 Mr. Fernando Estellita Lins de Salvo Coimbra (Brazil).
-Member States recommended the Secretariat to: - a) Continue to apply system-wide thinking, take a holistic approach, and ensure conceptual alignment with the guidance provided by UNEA, including through Resolution UNEA/EA.4/Res.1 entitled "Innovative Pathways to Achieve Sustainable Consumption and Production"; - b) Explore options to match the increased mandate on sustainable consumption and production with adequate funding, including through prioritization of existing resources and seek additional options for extrabudgetary funding. - c) Communicate and report more frequently on progress made in the implementation of the 10 Year Framework of Programmes on Sustainable Consumption and Production Patterns. - d) Consider how to make the indicators within the sub-programme more linked to actual environmental benefits and outcomes in the preparation of the next Programme of Work. - e) Strengthen the link between the resource efficiency sub-programme and the UNEA 3 Implementation Plan on Pollution. - f) Assess the real impact of national and other policies put in place through the work under the sub-programme, including in the areas of buildings/construction, infrastructure, minerals extraction and finance. - g) Further reflect on the relationship between the resources efficiency sub-programme and biodiversity, climate change and land degradation. - h) Identify and learn from key obstacles for member States in the implementation of the subprogramme. - i) Continue to advance sustainable consumption and production patterns, recognizing the variety of policies that countries implement to move towards it, such as resource efficiency, the circular economy, sustainable materials management and the "three Rs" (reduce, reuse, recycle).
+Member States recommended the Secretariat to: - a) Continue to apply system-wide thinking, take a holistic approach, and ensure conceptual alignment with the guidance provided by UNEA, including through Resolution UNEA/EA.4/Res.1 entitled "Innovative Pathways to Achieve Sustainable Consumption and Production"; - b) Explore options to match the increased mandate on sustainable consumption and production with adequate funding, including through prioritization of existing resources and seek additional options for extrabudgetary funding. - c) Communicate and report more frequently on progress made in the implementation of the 10 Year Framework of Programmes on Sustainable Consumption and Production Patterns. - d) Consider how to make the indicators within the sub-programme more linked to actual environmental benefits and outcomes in the preparation of the next Programme of Work. - e) Strengthen the link between the resource efficiency sub-programme and the UNEA 3 Implementation Plan on Pollution. - f) Assess the real impact of national and other policies put in place through the work under the subprogramme, including in the areas of buildings/construction, infrastructure, minerals extraction and finance - g) Further reflect on the relationship between the resources efficiency sub-programme and biodiversity, climate change and land degradation. - h) Identify and learn from key obstacles for member States in the implementation of the subprogramme.